TYPE DESIGN INFORMATION PAGE last updated on Sun Dec 8 16:32:34 EST 2013

 Graphic designer in Hollywood, FL, who made the hand-printed typeface Bail Regular (2013) based on the handwriting of a bail bondsman.

 Sign designer.
-He made the Victorian signage font families Tyler (2003), Palmer and Dixie at Letterhead.
+He made the Victorian signage font families Tyler (2003, inspired by a typeface by E.L.
+Brown from the late 1800's), Palmer, Brien (2003, inspired by the Clive Barker "Imajica" book cover by lettering artist Iskra Johnson), and Dixie at Letterhead.
 Tyler was inspired by E.L.
 Brown who taught penmanship and engrossing in the late 1800's.
-He designed Brien in 2003, based on lettering by Iskra Johnson.
-At SignDNA, he published the script face Monika.
+At SignDNA, he published the script typeface Monika.
 Letterhead had this bio: Gary Godby's career as a sign artist has spanned nearly 28 years.
 He has worked in commercial sign shops in Virginia and Florida.
 While in Florida he spent thirteen years at Disney's in-house sign shop.
 In 1995 he returned to his native Virginia to work for Graphic Services, Inc., a large commercial shop in Manassas.
 Graphic Services is a full service sign and display company that primarily works for builders and developers.
 The shop employs 42 people with Gary's primary role as designer.
 "When you're designing," Gary says, "you see a project go from concept to reality, and I get alot of gratification out of that."
-[Google] [More] ⦿

 Based in Miami, FL, German Blanco created the fun figurines typeface Soccer Player Font (2012).